310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% bubble Yuzuru %}
 Indeed.
 Let’s keep up this pace and advance onwards.

 You did an excellent job with the previous stopover’s quiz.
-Even the staff were surprised that you managed such a difficult question.”
+Even the staff were surprised that you managed such a difficult question.
 {% endbubble %}

 {% bubble Nagisa v2 %}